Rent safe and private dog parks hosted by locals

 Frustration-based dog reactivity

 Frustration-based leash reactivity, on the other hand, stems from a dog wanting to interact with something they can’t.
-This is common in social dogs who regularly visit dog parks or attend daycare.
+This is common in social dogs who regularly visit dog parks or attend doggie daycare.
 They love other pets and get frustrated when they aren’t allowed to greet them!
 That frustration (especially when being held back on a leash) can quickly build into a reactive display.

 Keep your dog and the world around them safe while you socialize